joneschrisan/yamtp/README.md

 | UPDATE | Used to update data on the server (Update a record in a database) |
 | DELETE | Used to delete data from the server (Delete a record from a database) |

-*HTTP auth should never be used.
-Instead* authentication should be done on the server side with details passed to the server on each request when required within a message
+Authentication should be done on the server side with details passed to the server on each request when required within a message.

 For multiple requests with different headers send an array of requests.